spatie/laravel-eventsauce/README.md

 });
 ```

+### Specifying a connextion

 Laravel has support for multiple database connections.
+By default the aggregate root will use Laravel's default connection.
+If you want all your aggregate roots to use a the same alternative connection then specify that connection name in the `connection` property of the `eventsauce` config file.

-If you want let your repository use an alternative connection, you can just specify it's name in the `$connection` property
+If you want let a specific repository use an alternative connection, you can just specify it's name in the `$connection` property

 ```php
 // ...